-Apart from specially regulated activities (e.g., gaming, banking, insurance, offshore, travel agencies, etc.), there are no foreign investment restrictions, which mean that individuals or companies from any country may incorporate Macau companies and own the whole share capital.
-Moreover, there is no local director requirement or director nationality restriction, which means that individuals from any country may act as directors in Macau companies.
+Apart from specially regulated activities (e.g. gaming, banking, insurance, offshore, travel agencies, etc), there are no foreign investment restrictions, which means that individuals or companies from any country may incorporate Macau companies and own the whole share capital thereof.
+In certain regulated activities, it is mandatory for a local company to maintain a certain number of directors who are Macau residents or who hold a Macau work permit.
+Branches of companies incorporated overseas must appoint as their local representative at least one person who habitually resides in Macau.